 Trailmix is a new way to give digital mixtapes with your favorite people by sharing them in the places that matter most.
 Craft a playlist and leave it at your favorite park, coffee shop, bus stop – anywhere!
 Discover new music by visiting your favorite places.

 Oh hello there!
 I'm Lara Warman, an interaction designer and artist based out of Brooklyn, NY.
 I'm a 2012 graduate of the MFA Design + Tech program at Parsons The New School for Design.
 There I honed my UX, UI, prototyping, and coding skills, all while exploring the intersection of tech, music, and art.
-I currently help to shape engaging social interactions as a Product Manager at GetGlue.
+I currently help to shape engaging social interactions as the Director of Product at GetGlue.
 You can find me in a few places across the Internet, like LinkedIn, Twitter, and Instagram.
 Or, just email me.

 Designed and built interactive invitations for the 2012 Parsons MFA D+T Thesis Show Press and VIP opening.
 Invitations incorporated a circuit that lit up an attached LED.
-April, 2012

 Wireframed and prototyped What We Ate, a mobile social network that connects amateur chefs through photos of what they’ve cooked.
 Users upload a food, with process pictures and the finished product, title it, and tag it.
 Friends then like the picture or request the recipe.
 User experience prototypes included wireframes and interactive keynotes presentations to test on touch screens.